PgBiel/elembic/src/element.typ

   // recursive calls are limited and expensive.
   // We instead do the following:
   // - Have a stack of filters pending evaluation.
   // - Have a stack of evaluation results (operands).
+This is only used for
+  // non-short circuiting operations (see below).
   // - Each time a filter is pushed to the pending stack, we push its operands
   // to the pending stack too, until the top of the stack has no further
   // operands, and mark the filter as "visited" so we don't add its operands
   // again.
+Note that operands are always pushed in reverse for short circuit
+  // to work, since we have to evaluate - thus pop from the end - each operand
+  // in its original order.
   // - We evaluate each leaf filter (where or custom) and push their results to
   // 'operands' (in reverse order, from last to first).
   // - We then reach the filter that will use the latest N results from